ykhr53/bmo/README.md

 It starts with "xoxb-".
 - VTOKEN: It's in *Basic Information* setting, showed as "Verification Token".
 - BOTUNAME:
-User name of the bot, starts with "U..."
+User name of the bot, starts with "U-"

 ## Functions
 ### vote

 ## ToDo
-- Maybe `votable` and `parse` should be combined.
+- `votable` and `parse` functions should be combined.